- Religion and Philosophy

-Summertime is waning as autumn begins to fill the air.
-A new day has begun, and a truly fine day it is.
-It's another good day to wear my hoodie, the one I wear all year.
+Springtime has arrived and a new day is here.
+And a fine day it is.
+Another perfect day to put on my hoodie, the one I wear all year.
 It is my spiritual hoodie of compassion and more.
 It is my hoodie of humility.
-Putting it on, I feel it and I become it.
+Wearing it, I feel it and I become it.
 It looks and feels real good.
-Its a beautiful thing.
+Yet it is much more.

 The comfort of compassion....

 "Clothe yourselves with compassion, kindness, humility, gentleness and patience."